-Please note that, in view of the current COVID-19 crisis, our BOVA programme is suspended until September 2020.
+Please note that, in view of the current COVID-19 crisis, our BOVA programme is temporarily suspended, and the situation will be reviewed again in December 2021.
 We are still happy to talk to anyone interested in becoming a volunteer when the programme reopens, so please do read our information and get in touch.

 Why volunteer with BOVA?